Copenhagen Fire Department: History

 The brigade began as the Copenhagen Royal Fire Brigade (Københavns kongelige Brandvæsen) on 9 July 1687 under King Christian V. After the passing of the Copenhagen Fire Act on 18 May 1868, on 1 August 1870 the Copenhagen Fire Brigade became a municipal institution in its own right.
 In 1898, its responsibilities were extended to include the Ambulance Service.
 The Helmeted Firemen Service was inaugurated in 1930 and the Civil Contingency Planning Department in 1998.
 The fire department has its headquarters in the Copenhagen Central Fire Station located behind the City Hall.
 Designed by Ludvig Fenger in the Historicist style, it was inaugurated in 1892.

 On April 28, 2013 suspected arsonist fire ripped through the Museum of Danish Resistance in Copenhagen.
 Firefighters arrived within minutes of the alarm and quickly determined, that the old, largely wooden structure couldn't be saved, so the fire fighters were split into groups either stalling the blaze or emptying the museum for its historical artefacts from World War II.
 The department managed to clear close to all the artifacts, thereby rescuing the heritage of the Danish resistance movement during the Nazi occupation of Denmark almost in its entirety.
 For this action, the Danish National Museum in 2014 awarded the Copenhagen Fire Department its jubilee medal for invaluable service.

 Fire stations

 Copenhagen Central Fire Station

-Copenhagen Central Fire Station (Københavns Hovedbrandstation) is located to the rear of Copenhagen City Hall.
+Copenhagen Central Fire Station (Københavns Hovedbrandstation) is located to the back of Copenhagen City Hall.